-THAT 2181 Series integrated-circuit voltage controlled amplifiers (VCAs) are very high-performance current-in/current-out devices with two opposing-polarity, voltage-sensitive control ports.
+THAT 2180 Series integrated-circuit voltage controlled amplifiers (VCAs) are very high-performance current-in/current-out devices with two opposing-polarity, voltage-sensitive control ports.
 They offer wide-range exponential control of gain and attenuation with low signal distortion.
-The parts are selected after packaging based primarily on after-trim THD and control-voltage feedthrough performance.
+The parts are trimmed at wafer stage for low THD and control-voltage feedthrough without further adjustment.

-The VCA design takes advantage of a fully complementary dielectric isolation process which offers closely matched NPN/PNP pairs.
-This delivers performance unobtainable through any conventional process, integrated or discrete.
-The parts are available in three grades, allowing the user to optimize cost vs. performance.
-Both 8-pin single-in-line (SIP) and surface mount (SO) packages are available.
+The VCA design takes advantage of a fully complementary dielectric isolation process which offers closely matched NPN/PNP pairs, to deliver discrete performance at IC prices.
+The parts are available in three grades, selected for factory trimmed distortion, allowing the user to optimize cost vs. performance.
+The 2180 Series is available in an 8-pin single-in-line (SIP) package.